apiato/documentation/docs/general/faq.md

 All the Composer dependencies should be defined in their Containers, in a `composer.json` file.

 *The Ship layer dependencies live on the root of the Ship layer in a `composer.json` file.
-Finally the Framework core dependencies live on the project root `composer.json` file*.
+Finally, the Framework core dependencies live on the project root `composer.json` file*.

 Basically using any of the `composer.json` will do the same job. it's up to you to pick the most relevant location.

 ### How to enable Query Caching? {#how-to-enable-query-caching}

-By default this feature is turned off.
+By default, this feature is turned off.

 To turn it on, go to the `.env` file and set `ELOQUENT_QUERY_CACHE=true`.
 The query result will be cleared on `create`, `update` and `delete`.